 - Aortic regurgitation (leakage) happens when the aortic valve doesn't close properly, causing blood to flow backward into the left ventricle.
 Regurgitation may occur because of floppy leaflets (prolapse), abnormal congenitally deformed valves (bicuspid or unicuspid), infection of the valve (endocarditis), inability of the leaflets to close tightly due to dilatation of the aorta (aneurysm), holes in the leaflets, or rheumatic valve disease.

-Why the Center for Advanced Cardiac Surgery for Treating Aortic Valve Disease?
+Treat Aortic Valve Disease at the Center for Advanced Cardiac Surgery

 Offering innovative surgical procedures, which can improve patient outcomes and reduce recovery times, is paramount at the Center for Advanced Cardiac Surgery.
 Depending on a patient’s treatment plan, we are among select Boston hospitals to perform transcatheter aortic valve replacement (TAVR) surgery.
 When open surgery is necessary, we also offer the widest range of less invasive options.